locationtech/udig-platform/docs/devel/en/how_do_i_turn_off_menus.rst

 The source code for this tutorial is available in the SDK:

 -  "org.locationtech.udig.tutorials.rcp" and "org.locationtech.udig.tutorials.rcp-feature"
--  "eu.udig.tutorials.tool-view" (also shows how to remove tools from the toolbar)
+-  "org.locationtech.udig.tutorials.tool-view" (also shows how to remove tools from the toolbar)

 For details on how to review source code: